 It’s a fair question.
 Simplicity is the first attribute that comes to mind.

 No matter what you’re trading, be it tennis, horse racing or football.
 Simplicity and clear thinking is the start of any good strategy.
 When building an in-play horse racing strategy it’s even more important.

 If you wasn’t thinking clearly, or didn’t have a clear strategy I think it’s fair to say; it’d be a bit of a gamble.
 I don’t like gambling, or taking a risk personally.

 If you’re trading in-play manually it’s important to have a strategy, be patient and possess the ability to stick to it!
 I can see it already, some of you reading this are like “that’s obvious”… and it is, but you’re still not doing it.

-The best in-play horse racing strategies are dependant upon a weak-spot in the market though, just like pre-race trading.
+The best in-play horse racing strategies are dependant upon a weak-spots in the market.
+Just like pre-race trading.
 Which weak-spot that is becomes a whole new ball-game though, is it through visual signs (live video), time delays, market psychology, data, or are you going to be one of those people who just offer terrible value and wait for some poor sod in a panic to match your bet?

 More about that in a moment…

 I guess it depends on your personality and what you’re most interested in.
 But for me pre-race trading is a little more appealing, it always has been.
 Don’t let that deter you though, particularly if you’re good at holding your nerve when staring at a loss.